-- O. Injectable medication, inhaled medication, skin patch, gastric tube, and intravenous preparations are considered prescription medication and are given according to standard procedures and OSHA regulations. - P. All medications must be FDA approved pharmaceuticals (prescription and non-prescription) administered within their therapeutic range and within standards of acceptable medical regimen.
+- N. At the beginning of each school year, all medications shall-require new documentation for administration.
+There shall beare no carry-over orders or medications. - O. Injectable medication, inhaled medication, skin patch, gastric tube, and intravenous preparations shall beare considered prescription medication and shall beare given according to standard procedures and OSHA regulations. - P. All medications must be FDA approved pharmaceuticals (prescription and nonprescription) administered within their therapeutic range and within standards of acceptable medical regimen.
 Homeopathic preparations will not be administered.
-Any questions about approved medication may be directed to the Director of School Health Services who may consult with the ACPS School Health Medical Consultant - Q. All medication usage will be documented in either the Electronic Health Record or the Incidental Medication Log by the person administering the medication. - R. If, upon receiving an Authorization to Administer Medication form, there are any questions or concerns about appropriateness of administration, the school principal or designee will be contacted immediately.
+Any questions about approved medication shall-may be directed to the Health Services Coordinator who may consult with the ACPS School Health Medical Consultant - Q. All medication usage will be documented in either the Electronic Health Record or the Incidental Medication Log by the person administering the medication. - R. If, upon receiving an Authorization to Administer Medication form, there are any questions or concerns about appropriateness of administration, the school principal or designee will be contacted immediately.
 The parent/guardian will be contacted directly by the school nurse.
-The licensed prescriber may be contacted with parent/guardian consent. - S. Standing orders are developed by the ACPS School Health Medical Consultant and the Director of School Health Services in keeping with medical and nursing standards of practice.
-The purpose of such orders is to prevent harm or death, and stabilize the student until emergency transport to a clinic or hospital is available (e.g. Epinephrine, Albuterol, and Naloxone). - T. Prescriptions written by a legal prescriber who is also the parent/guardian will not be accepted. - U. In the event that a family may lack access to healthcare for medications and treatments, the school nurse will assist the family with their permission to gain access to a healthcare provider and any needed medication to ensure proper services.
+The licensed prescriber may be contacted with parent/guardian consent. - S. Standing orders shall beare developed by the ACPS School Health Medical Consultant and the Health Services Coordinator in keeping with medical and nursing standards of practice.
+The purpose of such orders is to prevent harm or death, and stabilize the student until emergency transport to a clinic or hospital is available (e.g., Epinephrine and Albuterol). - T. Prescriptions written by a legal prescriber who is also the parent/guardian will not be accepted. - U. In the event that a family may lack access to healthcare for medications and treatments, the school nurse will assist the family with their permission to gain access to a healthcare provider and any needed medication to ensure proper services.

-IV.
+H.IV.
+HI.
 NON-PRESCRIPTION/NON-CONTROLLED MEDICATIONS

-Non-Prescription/Over-the-Counter medications will follow the same regulations as Prescription Medications as outlined in Section III, requiring a "licensed prescriber's" written order (physician, nurse practitioner, physician assistant, optometrist or dentist), written parent/guardian consent, and written permission of the parent/guardian for the exchange of information between the prescriber and the school nurse necessary to ensure safe administration of medication at school.
+Non-Prescription/Over-the-Counter medications will follow the same regulations as Prescription Medications as outlined in Section II, requiring a "licensed prescriber's" written order (physician, nurse practitioner, physician assistant, optometrist or dentist), written parent/guardian consent, and written permission of the parent/guardian for the exchange of information between the prescriber and the school nurse necessary to ensure safe administration of medication at school.
 The parent must provide the medication in its original and unopened container.
 Secondary students (Grades 6-12) with a signed authorization form from a parent/guardian may carry one dosage of non-prescription/non-controlled medication at a time, such as Advil, Motrin, and Tylenol, if such medication is not stored in the clinic.
 Carrying more than one dosage of non-prescription/non-controlled medication or sharing medication with other students is a violation of School Board Policy JHCD and of the ACPS Student Code of Conduct.

-V. SELF-CARRY AND SELF-ADMINISTRATION OF MEDICATION
+HI.V.
+IV.
+SELF-CARRY AND SELF-ADMINISTRATION OF MEDICATION